Paranormal Activity

 Paranormal Activity is a 2007 American supernatural horror film produced, written, directed, photographed, and edited by Oren Peli.
 It centers on a young couple (Katie Featherston and Micah Sloat) who are haunted by a supernatural presence inside their home.
 They then set up a camera to document what is haunting them.
 The film uses found-footage conventions that were mirrored in the later films of the series.

 Originally developed by Peli as an independent feature and given film festival screenings in 2007, the film was shot for $15,000.
-It was then acquired by Paramount Pictures and modified, particularly with a new ending that cost an additional $200,000.
+It was then acquired by DreamWorks Pictures, then a Paramount Pictures subsidiary, who modified the film, particularly with a new ending that cost an additional $200,000.
 It was given a limited U.S. release on September 25, 2009, and then a nationwide release on October 16, 2009.
 The film earned nearly $108 million at the U.S. box office and a further $85 million internationally for a worldwide total of $194 million.
-Paramount/DreamWorks acquired the U.S. rights for $350,000.
+Paramount would then solely acquire the U.S. rights for $350,000.
 It is often cited as the most profitable film ever made, based on proportionate return on investment, although such figures are difficult to verify independently as this is likely to exclude marketing costs.

 The film is the first installment in the Paranormal Activity film series.
 A prequel, Paranormal Activity 2, was released in 2010.

 Plot

-Katie drives up to Micah's house in San Diego, as she is moving in.
-She claims that an evil presence has been haunting her since she was a child, so Micah sets up a camera in their bedroom to record any paranormal activity that occurs while they sleep.
-Psychic Dr. Fredrichs visits the couple and suggests that Katie is being haunted by a demon that feeds off of negative energy and is intent on tormenting her.
-He advises not to communicate with the demon without a demonologist, but Micah continues to film and seek it out.
+Katie drives up to a house in San Diego as her boyfriend and housemate Micah records her from the driveway using his new video camera.
+Katie claims that an evil presence has been haunting her since she was a child and suspects it may be responsible for strange happenings in their home, so Micah sets up the camera in their bedroom to record any paranormal activity that occurs while they sleep.
+Psychic Dr. Fredrichs visits the couple at Katie's request and after a conversation suggests that she is being haunted by a demon that feeds off of negative energy and is intent on tormenting her.
+He advises them not to communicate with the demon and recommends they contact a demonologist to handle matters, but Micah is dismissive of this advice and continues to film and provoke the presence over the next few weeks.

-The camera captures many strange occurrences during the night: they start as minor noises, flickering lights, and door movements, but escalate into loud thuds, violent door slamming, and demonic grunts and screeches.
-One night, Katie appears to be in a trance; she gets up, stands beside the bed staring at Micah for two hours, and goes outside, none of which she recalls the next day.
+The camera captures many strange occurrences at night: minor noises, flickering lights, and door movements, soon escalating into loud thuds, violent door slamming, and demonic grunts and screeches.
+One night, Katie gets out of bed appearing to be in a trance, stands beside the bed staring at Micah for two hours, and then goes outdoors where Micah later finds her, none of which she recalls the next day.